dansinker/tacofancy/condiments/garlic_lime_sauce.md

 * salt to taste
 * (optional): chopped fresh cilantro garnish

 Whisk ingredients together in bowl.

 Serve on the side, or drizzle as a decorative layer onto prepared tacos.
 Optionally sprinkle with chopped cilantro as garnish.

+tags: vegetarian